Isambard Kingdom Brunel Standing Before the Launching Chains of the Great Eastern: Photograph

 The Illustrated Times wanted wood-engravings of the ship to accompany an article on its launch.
-Robert Howlett was commissioned to attend the shipyard and take suitable photographs which could be used to produce the engravings.
+Robert Howlett was commissioned to visit the shipyard and take suitable photographs for use in producing the engravings.
 Howlett was a partner at the London photography studio The Photographic Institution and had been taking photographs since 1852.
 He joined the studio in 1853 and had previously carried out a commission for Queen Victoria and Prince Albert to take portraits of Crimean War soldiers.

 Howlett attended the shipbuilding site in Millwall, London, during the first launching attempt, attended by a crowd of 10,000 spectators, in November 1857.
 In addition to a series of photographs taken of the ship, he took six of Brunel, three portraits of him alone, and three of him among a group of other men.
 In his photographs Howlett, one of the first to photograph men in the workplace, purposely chose his shots to emphasise the size of the vessel.
 The photographs were taken on a box camera using the wet plate collodion technique, which allowed for greater detail and reduced exposure times.
-The process required that the plate be developed immediately so Howlett would have had to rush them to a darkroom on site, potentially a tent that he is known to have designed for the purpose.
+The process required that the plate be developed immediately, so Howlett would have had to rush them to a darkroom on site, potentially a tent that he is known to have designed for the purpose.